 What He is saying here is very simple, very easy.
 He says start counting when you begin to cut, and when you begin to cut that is when you need to start counting.
 It is a very simple proposition.
 There are a lot of people who do not like what Yahweh says to do.
 But what Yahweh says to do is for us to bring the very first omer of aviv barley to the priesthood to clear the way for the rest of the harvest.
 So, we are trying to bring the first sheaf of barley to clear the way for the general harvest, and this Wave Sheaf is also symbolic of Yeshua who was offered alone ahead of the main harvest.
 And then with this first fruits offering, that clears the way for the rest of the harvest.

-We can also see witnesses to this in First Corinthians 15:20:
+We can also see witnesses to this in First Corinthians 15:20, it says:

 Qorintim Aleph (1 Corinthians) 15:20